unlock-protocol/docs/docs/core-protocol/public-lock/hooks.md

 Hooks have been added to strategic places of the Lock contract to allow lock managers to modify behaviour by calling a 3rd party contract.

-We currently support 4 hooks:
+We currently (version 11) support 5 hooks:

 - `onKeyPurchaseHook`: called when a key purchase is triggered
 - `onKeyCancelHook`: called when a key is canceled
 - `onTokenUriHook`: called when the tokenURI is fetched
 - `onValidKeyHook`: called when checking if a user has a valid key
+- `onKeyTransferHook`: called when a key is transfered from an address to another.

 ## OnKeyPurchase Hook